From the previous chapters, we established a foundation for building a dashboard, answering the questions of:

 Potentially Wrong Values

-While the previous method showed us obvious outliers there can be more subtle outliers that you may want to address.
+While the previous method dealt with obviously wrong values there can be more subtle outliers and potentially wrong values that you may want to address.

 Here is an example query applying this formula to find outliers using IQR.